TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/Misc/extras/Pippins eventual moral code.md

 - **Ritual of Atonement:** If the kill was dishonorable, reflect on it.
 Dedicate the tainted resource (like the Remorhaz shield) to specific acts of **service and defense of the truly defenseless**.
 Do your best to honor the death with renewed commitment to your principles.

 - **Defining Due Cause:** It is defined as **necessary preventative action** (self-defense or stopping a greater harm/tyranny), not punishment or convenience.
 If a non-lethal option exists, it must be taken.
-	- **Exception:** Individuals who violate free will (like Gaius) and are judged **untrustworthy** to stop/attempt to atone, making their execution a necessary **preventative measure** for the future freedom of others, not just revenge for the past.
+	- **Exception:** Individuals who violate free will (like Gaius) and are judged **untrustworthy** to stop/attempt to atone, makes their execution a necessary **preventative measure** for the future freedom of others, not just revenge for the past.

 - **Dignity in Death:** If a kill is necessary, it must be **swift, clean, and never prolonged for the sake of inflicting suffering.
 The defeated must be allowed a final, small act of free will (like last words).